 Gwinnett Ballet Theatre has produced many dancers who are now performing in professional companies across the country.
 Likewise, many of our alumni are continuing to dance while they attend college.
 Here are some of our most recent alumni:

 Alessandra graduated from GBT in 2001.
-That summer, Alessandra won the Bronze Medal the Grishko Prize for Charm and Elegance at the Premio Roma competition in Rome, Italy.
+That summer, Alessandra won the Bronze Medal Grishko Prize for Charm and Elegance at the Premio Roma competition in Rome, Italy.
 To begin her professional career, Alessandra joined Colorado Ballet and then the North Carolina Dance Theatre, now the Charlotte Ballet.
 In 2005 she was a recipient of the prestigious Princess Grace Award.
-Her career at NCDT led to her become soloist and then one of their Principal Dancers in the 2007-2008 Season.
+Her career at NCDT led her to become soloist and then one of their Principal Dancers in the 2007-2008 Season.
 In the summer of 2008, Alessandra left the USA to dance with the Victor Ullarte Ballet in Madrid, Spain for a season.
 She has performed with this company in Cairo, Egypt and in Italy, where she danced the lead role in the ballet “Coppelia.”
 After a short retirement, Alex has returned to Charlotte Ballet for the 2014-15 Season.

 After leaving GBT at the age of 14, having studied with GBT from a very young age, Nancy was accepted on scholarship to the School of American Ballet and trained there for the next 5 years.
 There she performed in the annual Workshop performance for 3 years and was a part of many choreographic showcases.
 After graduating from SAB she was offered a position in the Professional Division with PNB where she performed in “Jewels” with the company.
 She was then offered an apprenticeship with the company and has been working with the corps in “The Nutcracker” and “Don Quixote.”